albertz/commandergenius/project/jni/application/xserver-gimp/readme.txt

 https://github.com/pelya/cuntubuntu

-install dependencies described in it's readme, then launch script img-debug-wheezy-armhf-gimp.sh from directory img.
+install dependencies described in it's readme, then launch script

+img-gimp-wheezy.sh

+from directory img.
 This will create Debian system image under directory dist-debug-wheezy-armhf-gimp.
 Execute commands (<SDL> is path to this repo):